Multivariable Behavioral Change Modeling of Epidemics in the Presence of Undetected Infections: Introduction

 Throughout the COVID-19 pandemic, modeling has been complicated by the large presence of undetected infections, either due to lack of testing availability, asymptomatic infection, or false negative test results \citep{menachemi2020population, irons2021estimating}.
-Existing models have addressed this by adding an undetected compartment \citep{melis2021undetected, bhaduri2022extending}, using a multiplier on the observed case counts \citep{hao2020reconstruction, ma2024epidemiological}, or using a capture-recapture framework to estimate a lower bound on the number of undetected infections \citep{bohning2020estimating}.
-In individual-level models, undetected infections can be estimated using reversible jump Markov Chain Monte Carlo (MCMC) techniques \citep{forrester2007bayesian, jewell2012enhancing, ward2021individual}.
-However, this approach is computationally infeasible for population-averaged models in large populations as it would require imputing the infection status for each individual.
+Existing population-level models have addressed this by adding an undetected compartment \citep{melis2021undetected, bhaduri2022extending}, using a multiplier on the observed case counts \citep{hao2020reconstruction, ma2024epidemiological}, or using a capture-recapture framework to estimate a lower bound on the number of undetected infections \citep{bohning2020estimating}.
+However, these approaches to incorporate undetected infections have not been considered in the context of endogenous behavioral change modeling, and may be important to include when behavioral responses are driven by the epidemic trajectory.
+We seek to develop a behavioral change framework that incorporates undetected infections to understand whether ignoring this missing data mechanism leads to bias in estimating either the transmission or behavioral parameters of interest.

-Motivated by these challenges, we extend the fully stochastic population-averaged behavioral change model to 1) include hospitalizations and deaths in an SIHRD model, 2) incorporate undetected infections, and 3) use a multivariable alarm to quantify the relative importance of two data sources on behavior.
-In combination, this yields a flexible behavioral change modeling framework that can provide important and accurate inference on both transmission and behavioral dynamics.
+Motivated by these challenges, we extend the stochastic Bayesian behavioral change model in three ways.
+First, we replace the SIR structure with an SIHRD model that explicitly represents hospitalizations and deaths.
+Second, we incorporate undetected infections.
+Third, we introduce a multivariable alarm that depends on both reported cases and deaths, allowing us to quantify their relative contributions to population behavioral change and enabling new scientific insights on how populations respond to different signals of epidemic risk and how these responses might change over the course of an epidemic.
+Our goal is to evaluate how these extensions meaningfully improve inference on both transmission and behavioral dynamics through simulation studies and application to COVID-19 data.

+The remainder of the paper is organized as follows.
 In Section \ref{methods}, we review the univariable alarm SIR model and present our behavioral change SIHRD framework with a multivariable alarm and incorporating undetected infections.
 In Section \ref{simStudy}, the proposed methodology is rigorously investigated through simulations.
 An analysis of two waves of COVID-19 in Miami, Florida and Montr\'{e}al, Qu\'{e}bec is performed in Section \ref{analysis} to illustrate the utility and limitations of the proposed modeling approach on observed data.
 Concluding remarks are provided in Section \ref{disc}.